- Assessment teams will help you find the rights services to suit your care needs or basic help you require at home

 When you contact My Aged Care, a representative will discuss your needs by asking questions about:

 The outcome of this conversation depends on your needs.
-You will either be referred to services, need a face-to-face home support assessment through the Regional Assessment Service (RAS)*, or if you have more complex needs, a more comprehensive assessment conducted by an existing Aged Care Assessment Team (ACAT) or (or ACAS in Victoria) may be required.
+You will either be referred to services, need a face-to-face home support assessment through the Regional Assessment Service (RAS), or if you have more complex needs, a more comprehensive assessment conducted by an Aged Care Assessment Team (ACAT) or Aged Care Assessment Service (ACAS in Victoria) may be required.

 The more comprehensive assessment may also be organised if you are leaving hospital or you are in need of respite care.